Employee rights calling in sick: What you must know

 • Which states have paid sick leave laws.

-Before we get started, it’s crucial to note that no federal laws require employers to provide employees with sick leave.
-However, there are many state laws that do provide paid sick leave, so it will depend entirely on where you live (more on this in a bit).
+Before we start, it’s crucial to note that no federal laws require employers to provide employees with sick leave.
+However, many state laws offer paid sick leave, so it will depend entirely on where you live (more on this in a bit).

-Stay tuned to learn everything you need to know about employee rights for calling in sick.
+Stay tuned to learn everything you need about employee rights for calling in sick.

 Best practices for calling in sick to work

-First, let’s start with how to properly call in sick without annoying your boss or letting crucial work pile up.
+First, you should adequately call in sick without annoying your boss or letting crucial work pile up.

-For instance, if you can tell it’s a 24-hour bug, you can mention that you’ll likely (you don’t want to be TOO certain) be back the next day.
-If you suspect you have COVID-19, the flu, or something similar — leave room for more days when you call in sick.
+For instance, if you can tell it’s a 24-hour bug, you can mention that you’ll likely (you don’t want to be too sure) be back the next day.
+If you suspect you have COVID-19, the flu, or something similar, leave room for more days when you call in sick.

 Here’s a template you can use for a phone call or a text: